gareaum/Inverted-Pendulum/README.md

 - Integration with a **control algorithm** provided by the lab, enabling predictive motion and upright balance of the pendulum.

 ### CAD Section View
 The CAD section view below highlights key mechanical components of the pendulum, including linkages, motor placement, and bearings.
-Callouts illustrate critical tolerances and assembly features that enable smooth 360° rotation and easy maintenance.
+This view demonstrates how the links, motor, and bearings interact to enable smooth 360° rotation and maintenance access.
 <img src="Images/Section_View.png" alt="Section View" width="500">

 ### Design Testing